 Membership costs $25 and is renewable each year.
 Members are given one free complementary ticket when they sign up for their use at any screening during the year.
 Membership benefits include a subsidized cost for any additional social function held, the right to vote in the annual general meeting, to stand for the committee and make film suggestions.

-A mail out of the upcoming films and other relevant notices is sent to members and supporters (i.e. anyone requesting to join our mail list) by email each week.
-Further information can be found in the “What’s On” publication and within Forum North on the Events Board opposite the Ticketek office and on the tv monitors.
+An email of the upcoming films and other relevant notices is sent to members and supporters (i.e. anyone requesting to join our mail list) each week.
+Further information can be found in the WDC “What’s On” publication and within Forum North on the Events Board in the concourse and on the tv monitors.

 Full details of the Whangarei Film Society rules, annual reports and financial records are available here: www.companies.govt.nz